SauravSngh01/Stray-Dogs/README.txt

 Library: Pygame

 🚀 How to Run the Game
-Make sure you have Python installed (preferably Python 3.7+).
+Make sure you have Python 3.7+ installed.

 Install Pygame if you don’t have it: